Websoft9/docker-library/docs/reward.md

 ## How to pricing an issue?

-There are two rules for measuring an issue: workload and difficulty.
+There are two processes refer to an issue: research and coding to implementation.

 - An issue total reward = Research reward + Implementation reward
 - For the convenience of calculation, the workload completed within a unit size is considered as a **work-point**, a work-point's price is ￥ 30.
 - work-point refer to Technical popularity, Developer stacks, Document reading ability
-- High, Middle, Low
+- Level of Developer Capability: High, Middle, Low are replaced with L, M, and H respectively

 | Item Group     | Item                     | Item workload                                 | Skill | work-point |
 | -------------- | ------------------------ | --------------------------------------------- | ----- | ---------- |